Siftah/get_iplayer/installation.md

 ##### Perl Support

 Because MacPorts is a self-contained system, you must install the MacPorts build of Perl (it will be pulled in as a dependency of other packages anyway), which will become your default Perl.
-If you use other Perl applications that current rely on the system Perl, be sure to install any modules required for those applications into the MacPorts Perl library.
+If you use other Perl applications that current rely on the system Perl distributed with OS X, be sure to install any modules required for those applications into the MacPorts Perl library.
 If you find you need to switch between multiple Perl installations, take a look at [Perlbrew](http://perlbrew.pl).

 1. Install Perl: